 Overall Goal:

-Building upon the development of a QRIS, first initiated by NJ BUILD, and the modifications and plan designed for a New Jersey QRIS in the recent Race to The Top-Early Learning Challenge grant application, the goal is to ultimately implement a statewide quality rating and improvement system for birth to five settings.
+Building upon the development of a QRIS, first initiated by the New Jersey BUILD Initiative, and the modifications and plan designed for a New Jersey QRIS in the recent Race to The Top-Early Learning Challenge grant application, the goal is to ultimately implement a statewide quality rating and improvement system for birth to five settings.

 Background:

 New Jersey’s QRIS, Grow NJ, was first designed by the New Jersey BUILD Initiative which began work in 2005.
 This group, comprised of a broad gathering of public and private early childhood system stakeholders, created a blueprint for early childhood systems development.
 Among the goals articulated by the BUILD Blueprint (BUILD Initiative 2006) was to strengthen early learning and development programs by building on the existing state preschool program standards to create a QRIS.
-Through the work of a BUILD subcommittee, a QRIS was developed that incorporated the Preschool Teaching and Learning Standards and New Jersey Preschool Program Implementation Guidelines from the Department of Education, Strengthening Families through Early Care and Education, National Association for the Education of Young Children (NAEYC) accreditation, NAEYC’s Cultural Competence Checklist, Recognition and Response, and Head Start Performance Standards, laid out in a tiered system.
+Through the work of a BUILD subcommittee, a QRIS was developed that incorporated the Preschool Teaching and Learning Standards and Preschool Program Implementation Guidelines from the Department of Education, Strengthening Families through Early Care and Education, National Association for the Education of Young Children (NAEYC) accreditation, NAEYC’s Cultural Competence Checklist, Recognition and Response, and Head Start Performance Standards, laid out in a tiered system.

 Using private funding, the resulting five-step scale was piloted in six centers in the cities of Trenton and Camden and four centers in the city of Newark (Build the Future: Creating a Roadmap for Success: The Need for a Quality Rating and Improvement System in New Jersey).